Department of Malicious VaguenessMVP

 Enemy Design

-- Developed Enemy Design Framework
+- Lead development of Enemy Design Framework

-- Created enemy and boss documentation
+- Owned enemy and boss documentation

-- Difficulty Pacing and Introduction
+- Balanced Difficulty Pacing

-- Resource and Tension Management
+- Designed Resource and Tension Management

 Boss Design

-- Art Direction & Communication
+- Assisted in Art Direction

-- Narrative Climax
+- Assisted in Narrative Design

 MVP Scope & Constraints